LuoZhhh/Ada-GNN/readme.md

 ## About MAML
 The implementation of MAML is inspired from ***[this repository](https://github.com/learnables/learn2learn/tree/master)***.

+## Run the code
+For instance, to run Ada-GraphSAGE on Arxiv dataset, please use this command:
+`python main.py --data arxiv --model SAGE --num-parts 3 --num-steps 5` To run Ada-GraphSAGE-fair, please use this command:
+`python main.py --data arxiv --model SAGE --num-parts 3 --num-steps 5 --fairness`

 ## BibTeX

 If you like our work and use the model for your research, please cite our work as follows.